vayzenb/vlad-lab/workstation.md

 ## Before you connect

 1. Reach out to Vlad (vayzenb@temple.edu) to request access.
 Include your TU Username (e.g., tuc66980)
-2. If you plan to connect from home, request VPN access via TUHelp
+2. If you plan to connect from home, ask your PI to request a VPN account for you
 3. If you are connecting from a Windows computer, install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)

 ## Connecting to the Artoo